Turbulence modulation in buoyancy-driven bubbly flows: Introduction

 Most numerical studies are restricted to low or moderate Galilei numbers because extremely fine grids are required to fully resolve bubbles with high-density and viscosity contrasts (for e.g., air bubbles in water) \citep{cano-lozano_2016,chibbaro_2021}.
 Furthermore, the use of second-order finite-difference methods limits the range of Reynolds numbers accessible to these simulations~\citep{canuto}.

-Fortunately, DNS studies of buoyancy-driven bubbly flow for a wide range of density and viscosity ratios reveal that the statistical properties of pseudo-turbulence are robust \citep{pandey_2020,ramadugu_2020,chibbaro_2021}.
+Fortunately, the DNS studies of buoyancy-driven bubbly flow have shown that the statistical properties of pseudo-turbulence such as the PDF of velocity fluctuations, the scaling of the energy spectrum, and the energy transfer mechanisms are universal and do not depend upon density and viscosity ratios \citep{pandey_2020,ramadugu_2020,chibbaro_2021}.
 A key finding of these studies is the presence of energy flux from length scales corresponding to the bubble diameter to small scales.
 This has also been confirmed in a recent study on bubble-laden turbulent channel flow \citep{Ma_2021}.
 Motivated by these findings, in this article, we investigate turbulence modulation in suspensions of weakly buoyant bubbles.
 Similar to the experiments, we characterize the flow in terms of the `bubblance' parameter $b=\Phi \paren{\Vzero/\uzero}^2$, where $\Phi$ is the bubble volume fraction, $\Vzero$ is the rise velocity of an isolated bubble in a quiescent fluid, and $\uzero$ is the r.m.s. velocity of the turbulent flow in the absence of bubbles.
 The two extreme limits $b=0$ and $b=\infty$ correspond to pure fluid turbulence and buoyancy-driven bubbly flow, respectively.